lucadelu/pyModis/docs/source/info.rst

 To be able to download data you need user and password provided by NASA.
 Please **register at https://urs.earthdata.nasa.gov/users/new**; now login and move to your profile page.
-Go to "My application" tab and approve the following applications "LP DAAC Data Pool", "Earthdata Search" and "NSIDC_DATAPOOL_OPS".
+Go to "My application" tab and approve the following applications "LP DAAC Data Pool", "Earthdata Search" (for Snow products you have to enable also "NSIDC_DATAPOOL_OPS").

 .. image:: _static/urs_earthdata_nasa_gov.png
   :scale: 60%